Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/Merchant-Managed-3DS.md

 ---

-Commerce Hub allows a merchant to pass the 3-D Secure Authentication results that were obtained externally with a thrid-party 3-D Secure (3DS) provider when sending the authorization transaction to Commerce Hub.
+Commerce Hub allows a merchant to pass the 3-D Secure Authentication results that were obtained externally with a thrid-party 3-D Secure (3DS) provider when sending the authorization transaction to Commerce Hub. _Payment3DS_ is used by the merchant as the payment source when sending the transaction to the Commerce Hub.

 <!-- theme: info -->
 > This feature is intended for CommerceHub Merchants who directly connect to an external 3-D Secure service provider to perform authentication outside of Commerce Hub.